Medication Distribution System

 Introduction

-Despite the evolving role of pharmacists in clinical management of patients (such as medication reconciliation and drug therapy optimization), the distribution of medicines will continue to be a vital part of the pharmacist's responsibility.
+Despite the evolving role of pharmacists in clinical management of patients (such as medication reconciliation and drug therapy optimization), medication dispensing will remain a vital responsibility.

 • Floor stock (traditional system)